Barracuda09/SATPI/README.md

 # SatPI
-SATIP server for example the Raspberry Pi, BeagleBone or any other linux box.
+SatPI server for example the Raspberry Pi, BeagleBone or any other linux box.
 Currently supporting DVB-S, DVB-S2 and DVB-T

 Initial working vesion, but a work in progress.